 Located just opposite the Seven Coloured Earths, Curious Corner of Chamarel is the first of its kind in Mauritius, a house of illusion and mystery sure to stir the visitor's curiosity.
 The exhibits introduce visitors to a world of mind-bending fun.
 Browse the many curios in the Puzzles & Things Shop and enjoy the delights on offer at The Corner Café in the garden.

 Catamarans head north from Grand Bay to Ilôt Gabrielle, from Pointe des Regattes to Ile aux Cerfs or south from Tamarin Bay towards Ilôt Benitiers, a small island off the west coast of Mauritius.
-Each boat carries snorkelling equipment, and a delicious barbecue lunch is prepared by the crew.
+Each cruise invites guests to snorkel when the cat is at anchor and a delicious barbecue lunch is prepared by the crew.

 One of the main fishing centres in Mauritius and a lovely spot to shop for bargains.